HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 ### Overview

 Digital Identity is the unique representation of a subject engaged in an online transaction.
 A digital identity is always unique in the context of a digital service, but does not necessarily need to uniquely identify the subject in all contexts.
-In other words, such a digital service **SHALL NOT** require that the subject’s real-life identity is evident from the credential identifier on its own.
+Specifically, such a digital service **SHALL NOT** require that the subject’s real-life identity is evident from the credential identifier on its own.
+In our efforts to address matching errors by instead using Digital Identifiers, this section of the Implementation Guide defines what are likely to be new classes of Digital Identifiers suitable for use in person metching where high confidence of the Digital Identity associated with such an Identifier is needed.
+Though there can be usability benefits in having just one such credential, an individual's choice to utliize multiple such Digital Identifiers from multiple identity providers ("assigners") would also be consistent with the requirements of this Implementation Guide.

 Note: digital identities involved in healthcare transactions may correspond to Patients, Providers, Payers, and other healthcare actors.